-A student may change his/her schedule within the first two weeks with approval of the parent, teacher and counselor.
+A student may change his/her schedule within the first two weeks with approval of the parent, teacher and Prncipal.
 Changes after the two-week period must be approved by the administration.
 A course will not appear on the student's transcript if it is dropped within this two-week period.
 Any course dropped after the two-week deadline will appear as a "1/2" on a student's transcript.
 There are two exceptions to this rule:

 Teacher-initiated changes may be made, for reasons of misplacement or academic needs, with no penalty to the student, and with the approval of the administration.
-International Baccalaureate full-diploma candidates may modify their schedule until the end of the first quarter of their 11th grade year or their first year of the program, with the permission of the IB Coordinator, Counselor, concerned teachers, their parents, and the administration.
-Other changes must be approved by the coordinator, counselor, and superintendent.
+International Baccalaureate full-diploma candidates may modify their schedule in their first year of the program, with the permission of the IB Coordinator, Principal, concerned teachers, their parents, and the administration.
+Other changes must be approved by the IB Coordinator, Principal, and Superintendent.